Installation

 #### 1. Prepare the environment

-The repositories must be imported into the project in the *Package Dependencies* section of XCode.
+SPM package repositories must be imported into the project in the *Package Dependencies* section of Xcode.

 **Generate SSH key**